 A student who has been dismissed for academic reasons set forth in this policy may submit a 'Petition for Readmission' form to the Dean of Student Services after consulting with his/her advisor.
+If the Dean of Student Services approves

 If the Dean of Student Services approves the petition, the student will be readmitted on academic probation and will remain on probation until the student's overall college level GPA exceeds 2.0.